AdobeDocs/commerce-admin.en/help/stores-purchase/checkout-instant-purchase.md

 1. Reviews the **Instant Purchase Confirmation** information and clicks **OK** to complete the transaction.

-   A confirmation message and order number appears at the top of the product page.
+   A confirmation message and order number appear at the top of the product page.

-## Configure instant purchase
+## Configure Instant Purchase

 ### Step 1: Open the configuration page